solana-foundation/developer-content/docs/intro/quick-start/index.md

   Your Playground Wallet will be saved in your browser's local storage.
 Clearing your browser cache will remove your saved wallet.
 </Callout>

+Some definitions you may find helpful:

+- _wallet address_: a unique identifier for a digital wallet, used to send or receive crypto assets on a blockchain.
+Each wallet address is a string of alphanumeric characters that represents a specific destination on the network.
+  Think of it like an email address or bank account number—if someone wants to send you cryptocurrency, they need your wallet address to direct the funds.
+- _connected cluster_: a set of network nodes that work together to maintain a synchronized copy of the blockchain.
+These clusters are essential for providing a decentralized, distributed ledger and powering the Solana network by validating transactions, securing the chain, and executing programs (smart contracts).

 ### Get Devnet SOL